Aws Guard duty | Persistence

 These could also be benign true positive, or false positive alerts.

 Hence, check the logs of the user's previous activities.
 If no threat indication or alerts are present, the user can be treated as risk-less.
-Check the historical logs; if the same API access is observed from the user, the alert can be closed.
+Check the historical logs; If the same API access is observed from the user previously, the alert can be closed because the user already has access.

 It is important to investigate the AWS logs for the reason why GuardDuty detected a threat.